Wilson Kipketer: Biography

-Kipketer was born in Kapchemoiywo, Kenya, into the Nandi tribe.
+Kipketer was born in Kapchemoiywo, Kenya, into the Nandi tribe (a subgroup of the Kalenjin people).

-As a teenager, he was first noticed by 1968 and 1972 Olympic champion Kip Keino.
+As a teenager, Kipketer was first noticed by 1968 and 1972 Olympic champion Kip Keino.
 Keino suggested Kipketer attend the Catholic St. Patrick's High School in Iten that was famous for bringing up young runners.
-David Rudisha, who surpassed Kipketer's 800m world record in 2010, was like Kipketer coached by longtime St. Patrick's coach, teacher and former Headmaster Brother Colm O'Connell.
-Unlike Kipketer, Rudisha did not attend St. Patrick's, rather he went to a neighboring St. Francis, Kimuron Secondary School in Iten, Keiyo District.
+David Rudisha, who surpassed Kipketer's 800m world record in 2010, was also coached by longtime St. Patrick's coach, teacher and former Headmaster Brother Colm O'Connell.

 In 1990, Kipketer travelled to Denmark as a foreign exchange student, studying electronic engineering.
-He liked Denmark so much that he applied for Danish citizenship.
+He liked Denmark so much that he decided to settle there, and eventually applied for Danish citizenship.

 Kipketer came to international attention in 1994 when he won 16 of 18 800 meter races, ran the second fastest 800 meters of the year (1:43.29) and was ranked number one in the world by Track and Field News magazine.
 The next year, he won 10 of 12 races, ran under 1:43 twice (becoming only the second man to break 1:43 twice in one season, after Joaquim Cruz who did it in 1984 & 1985) with his 1:42.87 being the world leader, and he competed for Denmark in the 1995 World Championships.
 It was there that he claimed his first World Championship title in the 800 metres, pulling away from his competitors in dominating fashion down the homestretch.

 However, Kipketer was not a full Danish citizen, and in 1996 the International Olympic Committee disallowed him from competing for Denmark in the Olympic Games in Atlanta, USA.
 Despite his absence from the Olympics, there was no doubt that Kipketer was the strongest 800 m runner in the world that year.
 He remained undefeated throughout 1996, including wins over all three 800 meter medalists at the 1996 Olympic Games, and set a new personal best of 1:41.83 in Rieti at the end of the season, the fastest 800 meter time in the world in 12 years and only 0.1 short of the World Record.
 Despite not participating in the Olympics, Track & Field News magazine ranked him number one in the world in the 800 meters for 1996.
-Kipketer has, however, never equalled or bettered Vebjørn Rodal's winning time from the 1996 Olympics in any world championship or Olympic games, where pacemakers are not allowed.